aws/karpenter-provider-aws/docs/DESIGN.md

 ![](./images/hpa.png)
 Source: https://towardsdatascience.com/kubernetes-hpa-with-custom-metrics-from-prometheus-9ffc201991e

 The metrics API is an attractive dependency for several reasons.
 It uses Kubernetes API semantics, bringing popular Kubernetes features (e.g. kubectl, API standardization) to the domain of metrics.
-It also enables customers to control access using RBAC, though this isn’t hugely compelling as autoscalers typically operate globally on the cluster and have full permissions to the metrics API (see HPA).
+It also enables users to control access using RBAC, though this isn’t hugely compelling as autoscalers typically operate globally on the cluster and have full permissions to the metrics API (see HPA).

 The metrics API has drawbacks.
 Each API can only have [one implementation](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/monitoring_architecture.md), which creates compatibility challenges when trying to deploy multiple applications that attempt to implement the same metrics API.
 It’s tempting to make Karpenter an external metrics API implementation by leveraging [existing open source libraries](https://github.com/kubernetes-sigs/custom-metrics-apiserver).
 In fact, this is exactly how KEDA (a popular metrics driven pod autoscaler) implements its metrics stack.
 However, this approach would mean that Karpenter could not be deployed to any cluster that uses KEDA or any other external metrics API implementation.
 This “single-implementation“ design decision has led other autoscaling solutions like [Knative Serving](https://github.com/knative/serving) to avoid dependency on these [metrics APIs](https://github.com/knative/serving/issues/9087#issuecomment-675138178).

 Given this constraint, something generic and universal could implement the metrics APIs and then allow systems like Karpenter to feed metrics into it.
 The [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) is a community solution which attempts to be this solution and uses Prometheus as an intermediary, but the adapter must be [manually configured for each metric it exposes](https://github.com/DirectXMan12/k8s-prometheus-adapter/blob/master/docs/config.md).
-This is a nontrivial customer burden that requires deep knowledge of Prometheus, the k8s-prometheus-adapter, the metrics producer, and Kubernetes metrics APIs.
+This is a nontrivial user burden that requires deep knowledge of Prometheus, the k8s-prometheus-adapter, the metrics producer, and Kubernetes metrics APIs.
 We could explore building a convention for naming external metrics such that the adapter can automatically translate metrics API resources into their external counterparts, removing the need for additional configuration.
 This [used to be supported](https://github.com/DirectXMan12/k8s-prometheus-adapter#presentation) by k8s-prometheus adapter, but was deprecated in favor of explicit configuration and a configuration generator.

 It’s also possible to closely align with KEDA and share an external metrics API server for both pod and node autoscaling.
 This introduces a project alignment challenge, but it is not insurmountable.
 Even if this could work, it’s not a perfect solution, as there will continue to be compatibility issues with other Kubernetes metrics API implementations.